pjambet/redis-in-ruby/content/post/chapter-7-adding-list-commands.md

 Let's start with the `BLPOP` command.
 It accepts two arguments or more.
 The first one is the key for a list, and the last one must be a number, integer or float, which is the timeout the command can block for.
 It accepts more than one list keys.
 The following are valid `BLPOP` commands: `BLPOP a 1`, `BLPOP a b c 1.2`.
 But the following is invalid `BLPOP a b`, `b` is not a valid number and cannot be used to describe a timeout.
 It's worth noting that since keys can be numbers, which Redis represents at Strings internally, the following is valid `BLPOP 1 1`.
 It means: "Block for up to 1s for the key '1'".

+A timeout value of `0` means an infinite timeout.
+The server will only unblock the client if a new element is added to one of the lists it is blocked on.

 Redis looks at all the keys from left to right, and as soon as it finds a list, it will pop an element from the left and return it, alongside the key, so that the client knows which list the element was popped from:

 ```